What’s the latest Hurricane Irma track?

 - Northwestern Bahamas

-NHC said the threat of direct impact in Florida has increased and hurricane watches for parts of the Florida Keys and peninsula on Thursday.
+Hurricane watches will likely be issued for parts of FL today.
+TS winds expected to arrive in south FL and the Keys on Saturday #Irma pic.twitter.com/l6WkxYet6P— NHC Atlantic Ops (@NHC_Atlantic) September 7, 2017

-NHC currently has Irma’s track going up the east side of the state on Sunday, directly through Miami up to Port St. Lucie, remaining close to Florida’s Atlantic coast.
-Irma is likely to remain a Category 5 or 4 hurricane for at least the next couple of days.
-It could also impact the Carolinas.
+Warnings mean hurricane conditions are expected and all preparations for the storm should be “rushed to completion.”

-Hurricane-force winds extend outwards by 50 miles from the center and tropical storm-force winds extend outward up to 185 miles from the center.
-Maximum sustained winds are around 185 miles per hour.
+Maximum sustained winds are 180 miles per hour, according to the Thursday 8 a.m. update, and hurricane winds extend 50 miles from the center of the storm, while tropical storm winds extend up to 185 miles from the center.

-NHC only makes projections about the storm over the next five days, but the National Center for Atmospheric Research puts together a string of predictions about the storm’s eventual path.
-According to those projections, after Florida the storm is likely to continue north, passing through the southwestern portion of Georgia, followed by South Carolina, North Carolina, Virginia and Maryland.
-Some predictions also look at Irma possibly veering west, into eastern Kentucky.
+Irma is likely to remain a Category 5 or 4 hurricane for at least the next couple of days, according to forecasters.

-In addition to Irma, two more hurricanes were active in the Atlantic as of Wednesday evening.
-Hurricane Katia is poised to hit the eastern coast of Mexico near Veracruz, and Hurricane Jose is in the Atlantic east of the Leeward Islands, which were already battered by Irma.
+A collection of path predictions assembled by the National Center for Atmospheric Research show it’s likely those on the east coast of Florida have more reason to worry than those on the Gulf coast.
+Most possible paths as of Thursday morning have Irma hitting coastal Georgia after Florida, followed by western South Carolina, western North Carolina, eastern Tennessee, eastern Kentucky, West Virginia, Virginia and Maryland before heading back into the Atlantic.

 Comments